T3Marius/VIP_GunsPack/README.md

-# VIP_GunsPack
-VIP Module that allows vip players to use !pack and select between them.
+# A plugin that allows you to select between a customizable grenades/weapons pack,

+# Config

+to customize the config, it's located in the path: `/addons/counterstrikesharp/configs/plugins/VIPCore/Modules/vip_gunspack.json`

+You can add more packs in config.